 Finally, be prepared to offer help when and where users need it, with contextual self-serve support.

-An in-app help center is a one-stop-shop for documentation, videos, short demo videos, your chat widget, and other resources.
+An in-app help center is a one-stop shop for documentation, videos, short demo videos, your chat widget, and other resources.

-What all these tactics have in common is removing the friction that stops users effortlessly adopting your product as the best way to solve their problems.
+What all these tactics have in common is removing the friction that stops users from effortlessly adopting your product as the best way to solve their problems.

 There are many ways you can help users fulfill the needs they display during each stage – and we’ve looked at just some of the most effective here.

-Final words: Effective onboarding is one of the most powerful tools at your disposal for driving activation and ultimately adoption.
+Remember that effective onboarding is one of the most powerful tools at your disposal for driving activation and ultimately adoption.